awesomemotive/wp-simple-pay-snippet-library/README.md

 ---

-This repository is no longer used or maintained, and previously referenced snippets shoudl not be used.
+This repository is no longer used or maintained and previously referenced snippets should not be used.